taiscostaeng/front-p07-lawyer/README.md

 <h1> Project Number 07 - Lawyer HomePage ⚖ </h1>

-P07-Lawyer HomePage 👩🏽‍⚖️✨ - This file is about my fourth project using CSS language.
-I used Parallax Efect for stylize my HTML code. 😊😉.
-See here <a href = https://taiscostaeng.github.io/front-p07-lawyer/> See Here </a>
+P07-Lawyer HomePage 👩🏽‍⚖️✨ - This file is about my seventh project using CSS + HTML language.
+I learned about background propriets and I used Parallax Efect for stylize my HTML code 😊😉. <a href = https://taiscostaeng.github.io/front-p07-lawyer/> See Here </a>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <h2> 👩🏽‍🔧 Languages and Tools </h2>